 Scheduler: Running Your Nodes

 The scheduler is the engine that runs your nodes.
-It:
+It does three things:

 - Calls

 You don't write loops or manage threads.
-You add nodes, set their order, and let the scheduler handle the rest.
+You add nodes, configure their order and timing, and let the scheduler handle everything.

 Basic Usage